bakpakin/Fennel/tutorial.md

 If you know Lua and a lisp already, you'll feel right at home in Fennel.
-Even if not, Lua is one of the simplest programming languages in existence, so if you've programmed before you should be able to pick it up without too much trouble, especially if you've used another dynamic imperative language with closures.
+Even if not, Lua is one of the simplest programming languages in existence, so if you've programmed before you should be able to pick it up without too much trouble, especially if you've used another dynamically-typed imperative language with closures.
 The [Lua reference manual][3] is a fine place to look for details, but Fennel's own [Lua Primer][14] is shorter and covers the highlights.

 If you've already got some Lua example code and you just want to see how it would look in Fennel, you can learn a lot from putting it in [antifennel][19].